dustinpfister/blog_posts/_posts/threejs-buffer-geometry-index.md

 <!-- more -->

-## 1 – Some Basic examples of Indexed Buffer Geometry in threejs
+## 1 - Some Basic examples of Indexed Buffer Geometry in threejs

-This first section will be just a few quick basic examples that have to do with the index property of a buffer geometry.
+This first section will be just a few quick basic examples that have to do with the index property of a buffer geometry centered around examples that involve a very simple custom geometry.
+The index property has to do with reusing points in the position attribute so then these examples will involve a very simple custom geometry that is just two triangles.
+There is then just understanding the difference between using 6 points with no index, and 4 points with an index if two points are at the same location.

 ### 1.1 - The basic Index of an Indexed Geometry